Translate

 Iberian Wolf, our first ever sighting.

-We decided, over lunch that having come up this far, we would continue.
+We decided over lunch that we would continue having come up this far.

-After lunch, we had good views of the Sierra de la Testa, we were in the Province of Burgos.
-This province hosts a healthy population of Wolves, the information we had been given, estimated
+After lunch, we had good views of the Sierra de la Testa in the Province of Burgos.
+This province hosts a healthy population of Wolves.
+The information we have been given estimated

 twenty-eight packs, numbering between 140 and 196 Wolves.

-As we stopped to take this photograph, we had a sighting, of an animal, with considerable size! crossing the road, some distance ahead of us.
+As we stopped to take this photograph, we saw a considerable-sized animal crossing the road some distance ahead of us.

-At first, we had thought it a Fox, then we realized its size, this was a large animal.
-It was our first ever sighting of an Iberian Wolf.
-By the way, it marked the territory, it must have been a Male, they are more commonly seen, females it appears are much scarcer.
-We just stood, in a state of disbelief, as it looked back, and then disappeared over the hillside.
+At first, we thought it was a Fox, but then we realized its size—this was a large animal.
+It was our first-ever sighting of an Iberian Wolf.
+By the way, it marked the territory.
+It must have been a Male, as they are more commonly seen; females, it appears, are much scarcer.
+We just stood in a state of disbelief as it looked back and then disappeared over the hillside.

 Friday 16 December 2016